 A tough guy embraces a hostile environment.
 His mental toughness does not let the intensity of the fans get to him while he is shooting free throws.
 He is so mentally tough that it does not matter if it is an empty gym or a student section 5,000 strong…he knows the ball is going through the net every time, and then he’s going to lock up on defense and get a stop the next possession on the man he is guarding.

 Plays Through Fatigue

 A tough guy plays through fatigue.
 Any good player can be productive on the first game of a 3 game road trip, but an elite player can play better in the third game of the trip.
 He can do this because he does not let the body run the mind like a good player.
 An elite player lets his mind run his body, he knows the other nine players on the floor are just as fatigued as him, if not more, but an elite player can convince and push his body far beyond what a good player can push himself.

 Plays Through Pain

 A tough guy plays through an injury (there is a big difference between pain and serious injury.
-Serious injury needs to be handled accordingly).
+Serious pro basketball injury and at any other level needs to be handled accordingly).
 He does not let the aches and pains of a season slow him down from going as hard as he possibly can on every possession.
 He takes care of his body in every aspect from rehab before practice to get him ready and rehab after practice to make sure he is ready to go full blast the next day.